andrasq/node-qdate/Readme.md

 qdate
 =====

-Quick, small and light date conversion functions.
+Small, light and quick handy date conversion functions.

-Unlike other timezone packages that drag along their own timezone database, `qdate` leverages the host system's native timezone support.
+Unlike timezone packages that drag along their own timezone database, `qdate` leverages the host system's native timezone support, making it much smaller.
-This makes it much smaller and pretty fast.

 This is a work in progress.